 Backyard Balance Beam

-A few scrap pieces of wood make a perfect balance beam for a budding, young gymnast.
+A few scrap pieces of wood make a toddler balance beam for a budding, young gymnast.
 It provides hours of pretend play and exercise and I can tuck it out of the way at the end of the day.
 Click here to see more of our outdoor balancing activities for toddlers and preschoolers.